thomasjungcoe/fin_analysis/README.md

 09_fa = pulling multiple tickers in quarterly time frame

 10_fa = build a script that uses the subprocess module to run daily, weekly, month, and quarterly scripts.

+11_download_data.py = cleaned up some of the redundancies in the program.